Skip to Content

 Pre-generate Credentials

-Namespace Private Key
+Namespace Private Key (Issuer Key)

 Note: The namespace private key is a powerful secret and should never be shared with others.
 With the private key, one can create user credentials that can arbitrarily read or write into your namespace.